wildblueguy/phoenix-for-linux-beta/README.md

   - 🔄️ *Update APT packages and reboot*
 - 🔎 AES-NI detection (lack of AES-NI being the most common cause of poor performance)
 - 🔀 Automatic internal port generation, unique to each instance and divided between platform ports (low port numbers) and crypt ports (high port numbers, for services operating on admin/user data)
-- 📨 Auto-configured SMTP client, with support for logging sensitive transfers to the admin crypt
+- 📨 Auto-configured SMTP client, with support for logging sensitive transfers in the admin crypt
 - 📘 Automatic configuration of JournalD, to support resource-constrained hosts
 - 🗃️ Automatic swap file creation/management, to support resource-constrained hosts
 - 📈 Auto-configured Prometheus metric exporters